Bilger321/fedora/btrfs/README.md

 You can roll back any install to an RO instance via the grub menu

-To rollback to a RW instanace, run `snapper --ambit classic rollback <NUM>`
+To rollback to a RW instance, run `snapper --ambit classic rollback <NUM>`

 ## Execution Flow